Support one of the most important human rights issues of our time.

 Engage in a meaningful year of service and community with JVC Northwest!
 For one year, Jesuit Volunteer (JV)/AmeriCorps members serve local organizations across the Pacific Northwest, helping them address a pressing community need that they’ve identified.

 By living together in an intentional community, JV/AmeriCorps members lean on each other for personal growth in the four core values of community, simple living, social and ecological justice, and spirituality/reflection.
+At Northwest Immigrant Rights Project (NWIRP), we’re looking to fill Intake Coordinator positions in our Seattle and Tacoma offices with JV/AmeriCorps members.
+The service dates for these positions are August 5, 2025, to July 31, 2026.

 View PDF Job Posting